austin0209/just-chess/README.md

-# just-chess
+# Just Chess
-A simple game of chess
+A simple game of chess made using raylib.